panjwaniranjitsingh/panjwaniranjitsingh/README.md

 ## I'm a Husband, Father, Developer, and Friend!!

 - 🌱 I’m currently learning Game developement @Outscal
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other game developers
 - 🥅 2022 Goals: Create as many games as possible
 - ⚡ Fun fact: I love to hangout and play chess